 Simulations will be performed to assess the sensitivity of MSS aircraft earth stations to IMT network interference as a function of distance from the IMT deployment.
 The study will determine the probability of a representative IMT network exceeding interference thresholds for cross-border MSS systems.

-In this study the aircraft has a wide field of view, of approximately 500 km for an aircraft altitude of 20 000 m, per Annex 13 to Document 4C/204.
+In this study the aircraft has a wide field of view, of approximately 500 km for an aircraft altitude of 20 000 m, per Doc.
+5D/596.
 Figure A-1 shows the scenario where the aircraft is at a distance D from the border where an IMT network is deployed.
 The aggregate interference to the aircraft is analyzed as a function of the distance from the border.
 The simulations will be used to examine the required separation distance between the IMT deployment and the aircraft station to meet both long-term and short-term interference criteria.
 The radius of the circle is 500 km.

 Figure A-1